-Take a scenic drive or go hiking to its most revered spots: from Kilt Rock to the Cuillin Mountains, the Quiraing to the Old Man of Storr.
+Take a scenic drive or go hiking to its most revered spots, including Kilt Rock, the Cuillin Mountains, the Quiraing, and the Old Man of Storr.
 Look for fabled faeries in Fairy Glen and around the crystalline waters of Fairy Pools.

 Harris and Lewis

 Visit the largest isle of the Outer Hebrides, Harris and Lewis, for ancient history, Gaelic culture, and some of Scotland's most beautiful white sand beaches.

-The island flaunts some of the UK’s most picturesque coastline, so go for romantic strolls on beaches like Luskentyre, lapped by vivid blue waters.
+The island flaunts some of the UK’s most picturesque coastline, so go for romantic strolls on beaches like Luskentyre, lapped by turquoise waters.
 On a sunny day, it looks like a postcard from the Caribbean!